Namaskar-1F64F/ggpvault-audit/report.md

 # Introduction

+The following is a security review of the GGP Vault contract.

-An ERC4626 compliant vault with the GoGoPool protocol token GGP as an underlying asset.
+The GGP Vault contract is an [ERC4626](https://eips.ethereum.org/EIPS/eip-4626) compliant vault with the [GoGoPool protocol](https://www.gogopool.com/) token, [GGP](https://docs.gogopool.com/design/how-minipools-work/ggp-rewards), as an underlying asset.
 The funds are utilized in a strategy staking GGP tokens on behalf of trusted node operators and receiving the rewards generated as yield.

 Upon deposit of GGP, a number of receipt tokens of xGGP will be mint.
 These tokens represent the share of assets held within the contract (referred to henceforth as the "vault").
 The vault will use the GGP tokens to generate yield.
 The strategy for generating yield involves staking the GGP tokens on behalf of trusted node operators participating in the GoGoPool protocol.
 The GoGoPool protocol provides rewards for staking and those will be accrued by the vault, and increase the value of the xGGP tokens.
 The xGGP tokens can be redeemed for the underlying GGP tokens.